How BIG is Big?

 “Travel Times by Spacecraft Around the Solar System’ from https://spacemath.gsfc.nasa.gov.

-The International Space Station orbits our Earth at the speed of 28,000 Kilometers per hour, by contrast, I drive my car at 100 kilometers per hour.
-How long would it take to reach the planets within our solar system?
+The International Space Station orbits Earth at a speed of 28,000 kilometres per hour.
+In contrast, I drive my car at 100 kilometres per hour.
+How long would it take to reach other planets in our solar system?

 .